IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection.md

 ---

 <!-- <properties
-    pageTitle="How to configure content protection for your stream? v2" description="How to configure content protection for your stream? v2" service="microsoft.media"
+    pageTitle="How to configure content protection for your stream?" description="How to configure content protection for your stream?" service="microsoft.media"
     resource="mediaservices"
     authors="juliako"